richardcsuwandi/richardcsuwandi/README.md

 - 📫 How to reach me: richardcsuwandi@gmail.com

-- ⚡ Fun fact: I love to play guitar and bass
+- ⚡ Fun fact: I like to count from 0, not 1

 🔗 **Connect With Me:**